Top of the page

 Breastfeeding has many benefits.
 It may lower your baby's chances of getting an infection.
-It also may prevent your baby from having problems such as diabetes and high cholesterol later in life.
+It also may make it less likely that your baby will have problems such as diabetes and obesity later in life.
 Breastfeeding also helps you bond with your baby.

 In the first days after birth, your breasts make a thick, yellow liquid called colostrum.
 This liquid gives your baby nutrients and antibodies against infection.
 It is all that babies need in the first days after birth.
 Your breasts will fill with milk a few days after the birth.